p4lang/p4c/docs/README.md

 ## Compiler Driver

 **p4c** is a compiler driver.
-The goal is to provide a cnosistent user interface across different p4 backends and work flows.
+The goal is to provide a consistent user interface across different p4 backends and work flows.
 The compiler driver is written in Python.
 It can be extended for custom backends.